 Years ago, quitting eggs required genuine sacrifice.
 Egg-free baking recipes often produced lackluster results.
 And some foods, like a superb omelet, seemed forever out of reach.

-But the emergence of vegan baking cookbooks and the latest generation of egg substitutes has changed all this.
-You no longer must rely on egg whites or yolks to deliver the textures and flavors of classic baked goods and desserts.
+But the emergence of vegan baking cookbooks and the influx of egg substitutes has changed all this.
+The textures and flavors of classic baked goods and desserts no longer require egg whites and yolks.